 The town of Norwich, Kansas — population 450 — is about to get even smaller.

-Earlier this month, the Headrick sextuplets, whose birth made national headlines in 2002, graduated from Norwich High School, and come fall, the siblings will be heading off in different directions.
+The Headrick sextuplets, whose birth made national headlines in 2002, graduated from Norwich High School, and come fall, the siblings will be heading off in different directions.

 It's understandable that their parents, Sondra and Eldon Headrick, are experiencing a range of emotions.

 “I can’t even put into words how proud we are of them,” Sondra, 51, told TODAY Parents.
 “But at the same time, you know, we’re a little sad.”

 Sondra said she finds comfort in knowing that the 18-year-olds are continuing their education in Kansas.